RAF-87/win-back-cat/README.md

 The feature we need is this one:
 <br />

 - `-e filename`: specify `filename` to exec after connect (use with caution).
-See the -c option for enhanced functionality.
+Connects STDIN and STDOUT to the specified file.

 <br />